 Ways to Use Spices for Pain & Inflammation Relief:

-• Supplements: If you’re dealing with chronic inflammation or pain, you might also consider supplements for higher concentrations of active compounds.
-But always check with a healthcare provider before starting any new supplements.
+- Supplements: If you’re dealing with chronic inflammation or pain, you might also consider supplements for higher concentrations of active compounds.
+However, always check with a healthcare provider before starting any new supplements.

 Spices are versatile, so you can easily work them into your daily routine, whether in meals, teas, or topical treatments.